xujinlai/homepage/content/home/about.md

 # Biography

 Jinlai Xu is a PhD student of Information Science at University of Pittsburgh.
-My research interests include Distributed Systems, Fog/Edge and Cloud Computing, Computer Vision and Robotics.
+His research interests include Distributed Systems, Fog/Edge and Cloud Computing, Computer Vision and Robotics.